EOL/taxon_reporter/README.md

 # TaxonReporter

-Supports collecting data from a variety of biodiversity source about a given taxon
+Supports collecting data from a variety of biodiversity source about a given taxon and its descendants

 ## Installation